openvinotoolkit/openvino_notebooks/notebooks/219-pytorch-object-detection-accuracy-check-and-quantization/README.md

 ## Notebook Contents

-The notebook follow [Ultralytics Yolov5](https://github.com/ultralytics/yolov5) project to get Yolov5-m model with OpenVINO Intermediate Representation (IR) formats.
-Then use OpenVINO [Post-Training Optimization Tool (POT)](https://docs.openvino.ai/latest/pot_introduction.html) API to quantize model based on Ultralytics provided Non-Max Suppression (NMS) processing.
-And also compare accuracy drop between FP32 model and POT quantized INT8 by "DefaultQuantization" algorithm.
-Finally, refer Ultralytics provided Yolov5 sample "detect.py" to inference the INT8 model and check performance of model inference with OpenVINO sync API enabled.
+The notebook uses [Ultralytics Yolov5](https://github.com/ultralytics/yolov5) to obtain the YOLOv5-m model in OpenVINO Intermediate Representation (IR) format.
+Then, the OpenVINO [Post-Training Optimization Tool (POT)](https://docs.openvino.ai/latest/pot_introduction.html) API is used to quantize the model based on Non-Max Suppression (NMS) processing provided by Ultralytics.
+To ensure minimal accuracy loss, the accuracy is compared between the FP32 model and the INT8 model quantized by POT using "DefaultQuantization" algorithm.
+Finally, the code sample [detect.py](https://github.com/ultralytics/yolov5/blob/master/detect.py) from Ultralytics is used to perform inference the INT8 model and check performance using OpenVINO with sync API enabled.

 ## Installation Instructions